The strong CP problem, general covariance, and horizons: The topological term from the partition function

 This suggestion has been put on a firmer footing within \cite{etesi}, following an unsuccessful attempt by the same author \cite{etesi2} to argue, in a manner similar to \cite{blackholes}, that Yang-Mills instantons are incompatible with a Schwarzschild geometry.
 As it turns out \cite{etesi} this is not quite correct.
 However, unlike in Minkowski the instanton in Euclidean Schwarzschild space cannot be gauge transformed into a smooth temporal gauge; By looking at a Rindler patch of this space, it is clear that a Minkowski and a Rindler observer, or a Schwarzschild vs a Lemaitre observer, will see a different instanton content and a different $n$.
 As $n$ is a scalar, the only way to preserve an undetermined $n$ (required by local quantum mechanics) that transforms covariantly is to make sure the summation over $\left|n\right>$ was incoherent even in the freely falling frame, where geometry is closest to Minkowski.
 This corresponds to the case of $\theta=0$.
 Note that this argument only applies to the {\em average} topological value $\ave{F \tilde F}$.
 Phenomenologically useful fluctuations $\sim \ave{F \tilde{F} F \tilde{F}}$ \cite{lattice} are not affected because of the time-ordered nature of the product in the fluctuation \cite{witten1979}, which isolates the {\em local} (instanton peak, always in causal contact with the observer) over the global asymptotic state (possibly affected by the horizon).
-The analogy here is the cosmological constant (of which $F \tilde{F}$ is the ``topological QCD part, \cite{witten1979}) and local gravitational physics \footnote{This analogy can be seen via equation (11) of \cite{witten1979}, where the spectral structure of the 2-point correlator of $F\tilde{F}$ is examined.
-In Euclidean space at $k\rightarrow 0$ the 2-point function is determined by the 1-point function, but in the equivalent situation in a local Minkowski theory causality changes the conclusion.
-The discussion about time orderings in \cite{witten1979} makes it clear that the analytical IR behavior of Euclidean and Minkowski signatures can be very different.}.
-Background independence requires that Infrared physics could get corrections from quantum fluctuations and decoherence \cite{markanen,choi}, but the same symmetry requires that locally physics is unaffected.
-This can happen if all local physics is sensitive to the second derivative and the first derivative is zero, as indeed seems to be the case.
+In a Euclidean spacetime, without horizons, the infrared limit of $\ave{F \tilde{F} F \tilde{F}}$ is related to $\ave{F \tilde F}$